-Dillian Whyte vs. Dereck Chisora: Beautiful Brutality
+Dillian Whyte vs. Dereck Chisora II

-Most onlookers agreed that there was certainly a chance that the awaited Heavyweight clash wouldn’t catch fire as was hoped but instead would turn out to be a somewhat flat and unspectacular affair.
+Most onlookers agreed that there was certainly a chance that the awaited Heavyweight clash.
+Wouldn’t catch fire as was hoped but instead would turn out to be a somewhat flat and unspectacular affair.
 Thankfully, those fears vanished quickly as it was clear early that the hatred between the two combatants would transfer to in-ring fireworks.

-This won’t be the resource for a round by round recap as in many ways, it’s all just become a blur as so many great fights do.
+This won’t be the resource for a round by round recap as in many ways.
+It’s all just become a blur as so many great fights do.
 Nonetheless, I will try my best.
-Chisora seemed to control the early exchanges using a high workrate to manoeuvre Whyte around the ring as he threw punches at close quarters.
+Chisora seemed to control the early exchanges using a high work rate to manoeuvre Whyte around the ring as he threw punches at close quarters.
 It was clear early that Chisora would be targeting ‘The Body Snatcher’s midsection.

-As was so often the case though, the momentum quickly swung back the other way and it was in the eighth round that the fight became even more dramatic.
-After taking a brief breather, Chisora mounted another attack, once again seemingly hurting Whyte as the impassioned crowd roared on the once villainous ‘Del Boy’.
+As was so often the case though, the momentum quickly swung back the other way.
+And it was in the eighth round that the fight became even more dramatic.
+After taking a brief breather, Chisora mounted another attack.
+Once again seemingly hurting Whyte as the impassioned crowd roared on the once villainous ‘Del Boy’.

-After entering to boos, Chisora had fought with such vigour that the crowd had almost instinctively began to root for him.
-Whyte just refused to fold though, stubbornly standing up to the onslaught, desperate to physically and literally silence his oncoming rival.
-Once again he made it to the end of the round and Chisora’s already struggling gas tank was now almost completely empty.
+After entering to boos, Chisora had fought with such vigour that the crowd had almost instinctively begun to root for him.
+Whyte just refused to fold though, stubbornly standing up to the onslaught.
+Desperate to physically and literally silence his oncoming rival.
+Once again he made it to the end of the round.
+And Chisora’s already struggling gas tank was now almost completely empty.

-A left hook seemed to wobble the almost immovable Chisora who balanced himself against the ring ropes before engaging in another trade off, this time hurting Whyte himself.
+A left hook seemed to wobble the almost immovable Chisora who balanced himself against the ring ropes.
+Before engaging in another trade-off, this time hurting Whyte himself.
 Both men shakily pulled themselves back to the centre of the ring as they launched their final attacks, throwing as the final bell sounded.
 The Manchester Arena rose in response, applauding the fighters’ incredible efforts.

 They were honourable and admirable as they gave absolutely everything in a true dogfight.
-So thank you Dillian Whyte for standing so firmly in the hottest of fires, forever fighting back.
-And thank you Dereck Chisora for pulling out one more courageous effort when your back was firmly against the wall.
+So thank you, Dillian Whyte, for standing so firmly in the hottest of fires, forever fighting back.
+And thank you Dereck Chisora for pulling out one more courageous effort.
+When your back was firmly against the wall.
 To put it simply, thank you both for being true and genuine warriors.

 For more please go to @joehulbert5 on Twitter.